 You can choose where the package installs by supplying a path to the

 lib = "C:/me/desktop"), but by default it will install it into your default library folder.
 You can find the path to this default library folder with the

 Once the package has been installed, you only need to reinstall it if there's a problem or you want to update it.
 Otherwise, you just need to load it every time you want to use it.
 The logic behind this is that you may have hundreds of packages installed and you don't need all of them for every project you do.
 So instead, we load specific packages we want each time.

 library() function.
 Place this somewhere near the start of your script so that it's obvious which packages someone will need if they're reading your code and want to do it for themselves.
 This will then load in all of the functions from that package for you to use.

 But Adam, what happens if I load two packages that have functions with the same name?
 Ah, that's a great question.
+Later in the book ([#Environments]) we're going to look at exactly how R deals with this issues, but I'll give a simple explanation for now.
 When R loads your packages, it will do it in a specific order.
 The later on the package is loaded, the higher it's precedence.
 That means that when you try and use a function with a name that's in more than one of the packages you've loaded, it will default to the latest package you've loaded.